gsotirchos/benchmarking_planners/README.md

     ```

-Now you can start an interactive docker session and follow the instructions from step [2.](#2-benchmarking) onwards.
+Now you can start an interactive docker session and follow the instructions from [step 2](#2-benchmarking) onwards.
 The name of the workspace is `/ws`.

 ```
-sudo docker run --rm -it --name benchmarking_container benchmarking
+sudo docker run -it --name benchmarking_container benchmarking
 ```

 ### 1.2.
 Native